azadbolour/programming-practices/About.md

-# Welcome to the Bay Area Programming Practices Study Group
+# Bay Area Programming Practices Study Group

 We are a group of developers committed to helping each other learn timely programming concepts and practices in depth.
 We do this through reading, hacking,